Chazzy11/Chazzy11/README.md

 - 🩰 Ballet Dancer
 - 🤘 Songwriter and Musician - Metal / Post-Grunge

 I'm always on the lookout for new opportunities and challenges, so if you have a cool project in mind or just want to chat, don't hesitate to reach out.
-Let's create something awesome together!
+Let's create something amazing together!

 ---